Shantel's Procedure on

 Our God does not slumber nor sleep and we know this because of the small and big miracles that happen every single day at CURE.
 A small miracle that happened today was that Shantel was cleared to have surgery and we pray that it's going to be successful, will you join us in that prayer?
 Here is a colorful high five to all of you who have already prayed for Shantel and will not stop until she is completely healed!

 Shantel was scheduled to go in for surgery today, unfortunately she couldn’t because our poor friend has a chest infection.
 It was discovered this morning that she has a cold and her chest didn’t sound very okay.
 She was allowed to eat today and wait for an X-ray that would allow the doctors to determine exactly what the way forward would be.
 On the flip side, this meant that we had more time to play with her, and play we did!
 Shantel might need to go home then come back when her chest clears.
 Please dear friends, pray for her!

 We'd like to introduce you to Shantel.
 She’s two years old and came to us with burn contractures on left hand, and her turn in theatre is coming tomorrow.
 For today, she’s hanging out around CURE in the playroom and elsewhere, charming anyone who will give her even a few seconds of their time.
 We’re quite happy that Shantel is here and that soon she’ll be able to use her hand in new ways!

 Send a Message to Shantel

-We'll deliver your message to Shantel at her hospital bed.
+We'll deliver your message to Shantel as soon as we see her.